 Do blending stumps and tortillons look similar?
 Yes.
 Are they used for similar purposes?
 Yes.
 Are they two names for the same thing?
 No. While similar in look and function, they are each a different artist tool.
 Is one better than another?

 That’s like asking if graphite is better than charcoal.
 Or if oils are better than acrylics or watercolors.
 The point is that there is no better or worse; there is only a difference.

-The other thing to keep in mind is that both are pretty inexpensive, so there’s no reason to choose between them.
-You should have a sufficient supply of each on hand before you start drawing since it won’t cost you much, and it will ensure you have the tools you need to execute a drawing on your terms.
+The other thing to remember is that both are inexpensive, so there’s no reason to choose between them.
+You should have a sufficient supply of each on hand before you start drawing since it won’t cost you much and will ensure you have the tools you need to execute a drawing on your terms.

 What is the difference between a blending stump and tortillon?
 It all comes down to how they are made.
 Blending stumps are made from paper pulp and formed into a solid stump.

 Tortillons are made from sheets of paper that are tightly wound to create a point that can be used for blending.
-Blending stumps are more expensive than tortillons, and they are softer and offer the ability to create more subtle areas of blending.
+Blending stumps are more expensive than tortillons, and they are softer and offer the ability to create more subtle blending areas.

 On the other hand, tortillons are usually smaller, more challenging, and don’t blend.
 Why would you want to use tortillons?
-They are cheap, as in you can buy a dozen for a few dollars.
+They are cheap; you can buy a dozen for a few dollars.

 They also work exceptionally well for most artists, and since they are so inexpensive, you can buy a bunch of different sizes, giving you more versatility.

 So if you ever hear from anyone that you need blending stumps, they’re wrong.
 You don’t need them if you don’t want them.